dlepex/actorish4j/README.md

 This small library provides concurrent, asynchronous/non-blocking, stateful (in other words actor-like) entities.

 Due to its simplicity and **tight integration with Java 8 CompletionStage (CompletableFuture) and Queue API**, JCExt can be  better choice than some bloated Actor frameworks.
-The reason is that these frameworks try to imitate *all* aspects of Erlang actors (supervision hierarchies, networking etc) so they introduce a lot of new API and thus a lot of extra cognitive load.
-Not to mention that at times those "imitations" are very poor and much worse the the original.
+If you are not interested in supervision hierarchies, actor-based networking and only need the concurrency part then JCExt may be the tool for you.

 The simplest way to use JCExt in your project is through https://jitpack.io